 Once stopped, your AI Deploy app will free up the previously allocated compute resources.
 Your endpoint is kept and if you restart your AI Deploy app, the same endpoint can be reused seamlessly.
 Also, when you stop your app, you no longer book compute resources which means you don't have expenses for this part.
 Only expenses for attached storage may occur.

-action.
-Be sure to also delete your Object Storage data if you don't need it anymore, by going in the Object Storage
+If you want to completely delete your AI Deploy app, just click on the Delete action.
+Be sure to also delete your Object Storage data if you don't need it anymore, by going in the Object Storage section (in the Storage category).

 To follow this part, make sure you have installed the ovhai CLI on your computer or on an instance.